ship-components/ship-components-buttons/README.md

 2. `npm test`

 ## History
+- 1.0.0 - Optimized the shouldComponentUpdate on checking the children prop
 - 0.4.1 - Added a blur when the user clicks the button.
 Fixed react deps
 - 0.4.0 - Replaced babel latest with env, updated travis node version, updated highlight-click
 - 0.3.0 - Added support for the follow a attributes: download, rel.
 Upgrade deps